 Paul grew up on properties in central Queensland and has extensive skills and experience in natural resource management.
 Paul's natural resource management roles have included running weed control programs for the Department of Natural Resources and the Department of the Environment, and 10 years with the Queensland Parks and Wildlife Service.
 His last position was Ranger-in-Charge at Diamantina Catchment, covering over 400 million acres of arid channel country.
 Paul has extensive practical fire management experience, including coordinating emergency services at fires.
 Paul is also an accredited firearms trainer.
 Appointed 2005, commenced at Yourka in 2008.

-Regional Manager, New South Wales, Victoria and Tasmania – Alistair Dermer
+Healthy Landscape Manager, Victoria and Tasmania – Alistair Dermer

-Regional Field Officer: Victoria – Jeroen Van Veen
+Regional Reserve Manager, Victoria – Jeroen Van Veen

 Dip Conservation & Land Management • Jeroen has a keen understanding of the precarious state of Australia's biodiversity and spends his time at Bush Heritage looking after the Nardoo Hills Reserves in Victoria's central north.
 Jeroen has a background in conservation and land management and aims to repair the reserve's natural assets.
 Highlights for Jeroen are the rediscovery of plants and animals previously unknown at the Nardoo Hills Reserves, making a comeback.
 Appointed 2010.

-Healthy Landscape Manager, Naree Reserve and Warrego Region (job share) - David Akers
+Healthy Landscape Managers, Naree Reserve and Warrego Region – David & Sue Akers

 Executive Manager Corporate Services and Chief Finance Officer - Rob Pratt